cielong/cielong.github.io/_posts/2017-03-31-Emacs-as-a-Markdown-Editor-in-MacOS.md

 - Emacs (Ver. >= 24.5)
 - Pandoc
-- eww
+- Eww (A built-in mode in Emacs if version >= 24.5)

 **Procedure**

-**IMPORTANT!!** This instruction implicitly requires that you has already installed at least Emacs and understand the basic techniques of Emacs.
+**IMPORTANT!!** This instruction implicitly requires that you has already installed at least Emacs(Ver. >= 24.5) and understand the basic techniques of Emacs.
 And,
 **Welcome to the Emacs World, hope you could enjoy it!**
 <br>
 - **Install markdown-mode**
-In Emacs, there already exists a package for you edit the markdown file **markdown-mode**, however its not initially built in the Emacs installer.
+In Emacs, there already exists a mode for you edit the markdown file, namely **markdown-mode**.
+However, it's not initially built in the Emacs installer.
 You have to install it by yourself.

-	1. Open the initial file of your emacs(Usually under your home directory, named with .emacs or init.el)
+	1. Open the init file of your emacs(Usually under your home directory, which name likes .emacs or .emacs.d/init.el)
-	2. Edit the following code,
+	2. Append the following codes at last,
 	```
 	    (require 'package)
 	    (add-to-list 'package-archives
 			         '("melpa-stable" . "https://stable.melpa.org/packages/") t)
 	    (package initialize)
 	```
-	3. Save the file and reopen an emacs, in the minibuffer input,
+	3. Save the file and restart Emacs, and in the minibuffer input,

 		> M-x package-install RET markdown-mode RET

-	4. Now open a .markdown/.md file to check if markdown is successfully installed.
+	4. Now open a .markdown/.md file to check if markdown has been successfully installed.
-	  If successfully installed, the related markdown syntax has different faces, and you could use the following command ```C-c C-c p``` to show the .md/.markdown file in a webpage.
+	  If yes, the related markdown syntax will have different faces, and you could use the following command ```C-c C-c p``` to show the .md/.markdown file in a webpage.

-	5. **ATTENTION:** For more Installation Instructions, please go to [Emacs Markdown Mode](http://jblevins.org/projects/markdown-mode/).
+	5. **ATTENTION:** For more Installation Instructions, please refer to [Emacs Markdown Mode](http://jblevins.org/projects/markdown-mode/).
 <br>
 - **Install pandoc, pandoc-mode**
-To make your markdown editor more powerful, since the markdown-mode doesn't support many syntax, for example, at first mine failed to interpret a table
+To make your markdown editor more powerful, i.e. support some markdown syntax which the markdown-mode doesn't support.
+For example, it failed to interpret a table at first.
+To do this we need to integrate our Emacs with pandoc, a swiss-knife of converting .md/.markdown text to .html.

-	1. In a MacOS, using the following command in a terminal(For other OS, please go to [Pandoc](http://pandoc.org/)),
+	1. On a MacOS, use the following command in a terminal (For other OS, please refer to [Pandoc](http://pandoc.org/)),

 		> brew upadte
 		  brew install pandoc